 The Early Days of Cloud Migration

-Overnight, things changed and new standards were defined what I call “The Promise of the Cloud”.
+Overnight, things changed and new standards were defined &mdash what I call “The Promise of the Cloud”.

 - Cost Savings

 Cost models change daily and cloud providers react with new pricing models and customer benefits.
 The ROI for cloud is never realized on day one.
-When you factor the cost of upfront investments. i.e. housing an on-premises based install vs the subscription based cost model of the cloud, the full economic benefits of migrating to cloud becomes clear.
+When you factor the cost of upfront investments, i.e. housing an on-premises based install versus the subscription-based cost model of the cloud, the full economic benefits of migrating to cloud becomes clear.
 Inevitably, companies will run everything from the cloud very soon to realize full ROI, leaving nothing to on-premises.

 - Infinite Scale

 Multi-tenant scale in the database, disc density and virtual computing are just part of infinite scale.
 Well-designed software must be given credit.
 We have rewritten Thru from the ground up three times to improvise.
 Each time we overcame scale issues in infrastructure and the administration of massive numbers of users of the system.
 Virtual environments have significantly improved with our partners such as VMware.
 Issues such as disaster recovery bottle necks have been eliminated, which is comparable to a crank well pump versus indoor plumbing.
 Just turn on the spigot.